Muhammad A. S. Abdel Haleem

-Muhammad A. S. Abdel Haleem (محمد عبد الحليم سعيد, born 1930), OBE FCIL, is an Egyptian Islamic studies scholar and the King Fahd Professor of Islamic Studies at the School of Oriental and African Studies, University of London (SOAS) in London, England.
+Muhammad A. S. Abdel Haleem (محمد عبد الحليم سعيد, born 1930), OBE FCIL, is an Egyptian Islamic studies scholar and the King Fahd Professor of Islamic Studies at the SOAS University of London in London, England.
 He is the editor of the Journal of Qur'anic Studies.

 Biography

-Born in Egypt in 1930, Abdel Haleem learned the Quran by heart during his childhood.
+Born in Al-Idsiyya, a village in Abu Hammad in Egypt in 1930, Abdel Haleem learned the Quran by heart during his childhood.
 He studied at Al-Azhar University and completed his PhD at the University of Cambridge.
 He has lectured at SOAS since 1971.
 In 2004, Oxford University Press published his translation of the Quran into English.
 He has also published several other works in this field.

-Abdel Haleem was appointed an Officer of the Order of the British Empire (OBE) in the Queen's 2008 Birthday Honours, in recognition of his services to Arabic culture, literature and inter-faith understanding.
+Abdel Haleem was appointed an Order of the British Empire (OBE) in Elizabeth II's 2008 Birthday Honours, in recognition of his services to Arabic culture, literature, and inter-faith understanding.